narendra-addweb/MyImmoPix/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 4.4.4 =
+* Update: During bulk, doesn't stop in case of errors anymore but display an errors counter.

+= 4.4.1 =
+* Update: Ignore Responsive Images support if the media ID is not existent (in case of broken HTML).
+* Info: If you like the plugin, please leave a little review: https://wordpress.org/support/view/plugin-reviews/wp-retina-2x#postform.
+Thanks a lot and have a nice and happy end of year.

+= 4.4.0 =
+* Info: Please read my blog post about WP 4.4 + Retina on http://apps.meow.fr/wordpress-4-4-retina/.
+* Add: New "Responsive Images" method.
+* Add: Lot more information is available in the Retina settings, to help the newbies :)
+* Update: Headers are compliant to WP 4.4.
+* Info: I have published a new book and it is available on Amazon!
+It is called "Abandoned Japan".
+Here: https://goo.gl/dQJpJW.
+Have a look :)

 = 4.0.3 =
 * Add: Display the image size name and the retina width x height when hovering the little squares.
 * Add: Option to disable the new Medium Large image size brought by WP 4.4.